manningstinson/atlas-higher_level_programming/python-almost_a_circle/README.md

+# Author

-Author: Manning Stinson
+Manning Stinson

-In this project, you will review everything about Python:
+## In this project, you will review everything about Python:

 Import
 Exceptions